-Much of your time on the Global Bridge program will be spent near Santiago.
+You will live near Santiago for much of your time on the Global Bridge.
 You will live in community with other participants at the Global Bridge base house located on a nine-acre operating tropical farm.
 The base is within walking distance or short driving distance of most ministry sites.
-During language school weeks, you will stay in carefully selected host homes in the town of Jarabacoa.
+During language school weeks, you will stay in carefully-selected host homes in the town of Jarabacoa.

 How will I get around?

 Much of your travel will be by foot or in vans driven by SI staff.
 There are also times when you may travel by public transportation.

 At both the Global Bridge house and in host homes, we serve a variety of meals such as typical Dominican dishes, pastas, casseroles, tacos, soups, grilled/baked chicken, pancakes, eggs, platanos, fruits, vegetables, sweet bread, and more.
 Students often help with meal preparation and/or clean-up.

 What if I have a dietary restriction?

 We need to know about dietary restrictions early in your application process.
 If you have allergies or intolerances – for instance, gluten – we will do our best to work with you to make necessary arrangements.